Skip to main content

 9. Vacation Time

 Our jobs do not stop even though we are grieving.
-Some companies provide bereavement days, though it may be restricted to the loss of specific people, usually immediate family.
+Some companies provide bereavement days, but there may be restrictions, such as only pertaining to the loss of immediate family.
 If you are close to a grieving co-worker, and your company allows it, you might consider donating one of your vacation days to a friend who needs a little extra time to grieve.
 Of course, it will all depend on if this is possible and if you have days to spare, but it’s an option worth consideration.

 10. Your Presence